zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 ## 1. Picking up a new language

-The fastest way to learn a new languages is to use it to solve problems, or learning-by-doing.
-This forces learners to pick up syntax, check documentations, and maybe conduct other research in order to implement solutions.
-This is sometimes done with minimal pre-existing knowledge.
+The fastest way to learn a new language is to actually use it to solve problems (or better yet, complete an entire project).
+This forces learners to pick up syntax, check documentations, and perhaps also conduct other language-related research in order to implement solutions.

 I picked up some JavaScript this way, and thoroughly enjoyed the process.

 ## 2. Updating existing knowledge

-Here's my solution to a kata which required a function to solve for the area of overlapping circles within a single line and using less than 128 characters:
+Here are my solution(s) to a kata which required me to write a function returning the area of overlap between 2 identically-sized overlapping circles, using only single line of code with less than 128 characters:

 ```python
 ## 124 characters (Python 3.6.1)